Vikes' Rudolph's gloves to benefit charity after all

 "If I end up receiving the gloves, I would like them to be displayed at the children's hospital in honor of Kyle," King told ESPN.
 "I have four kids myself, and I really appreciate the work he does off the field."

-If he does not receive his purchase, King said he plans to donate the money he spent on the gloves toward Kyle Rudolph's End Zone, a 2,500 square foot space designed to help children and teenagers find a place to play, relax, engage in healing therapies and socialize at Masonic Children's Hospital.
-He tweeted encouraging others to donate as well.
+If he does not receive his purchase, King said he plans to donate the money he spent on the gloves toward Kyle Rudolph's End Zone, a 2,500-square-foot space designed to help children and teenagers find a place to play, relax, engage in healing therapies and socialize at Masonic Children's Hospital.
+King tweeted to encourage others to donate as well.